CB-notes/CB-notes.github.io/README.md

 mathematics, statistics and physics.
 Many geometric objects rely on a notion of distance (e.g. the unit sphere in $\mathbb R^n$ is exactly the set of points at distance $1$ from the origin).
-So, it is natural to distill some common properties of distances in various contexts and set them as axioms.
+So, it is natural to distil some common properties of distances in various contexts and set them as axioms.

 As already mentioned above, distance plays a fundamental role in the